serverless/utils/docs/log.md

 _Note this part of an API is still experimental and subject to changes (not advertised to be used by external plugins)_

 Decorators that ensure that in given environment intended style can be reproduced.
+Multiline input can be pased with different text tokens (each will be presented on new line)

 Available style functions:

-- `aside` - for messsage side content
+- `aside(text, ...textTokens)` - for messsage side content
-- `noticeSymbol` - for symbols shown aside of regular notifications
+- `noticeSymbol(text, ...textTokens)` - for symbols shown aside of regular notifications
-- `warning` - for warnings
+- `warning(text, ...textTokens)` - for warnings
-- `error` - for errors
+- `error(text, ...textTokens)` - for errors